saifalbaghdadi/Emotion-detection/README.md

 `Visualization` of Emotions present in the Image provided.
 - Finally creating a file which inherits form all the Classes defined by us and deploys our application using *Flask*.

+## Algorithm

+* First, the **haar cascade** method is used to detect faces in each frame of the webcam feed.

+* The region of image containing the face is resized to **48x48** and is passed as input to the CNN.

+* The network outputs a list of **softmax scores** for the seven classes of emotions.

+* The emotion with maximum score is displayed on the screen.

 ## Inside the app:
 ![Insid](templates/img/readp.png)

 ## Dependencies:

 * Python 3.9 , [OpenCV](https://opencv.org/), [Tensorflow](https://www.tensorflow.org/)